 Inscription on many monuments are disappearing, due to the lack of conservation.
-Photographing of all inscriptions at Thatta, Rohri, Sukkur, Larkana, Mian Nasir, Sehwan, Nasarpur, Hyderabad, Chawkhandi, scattered 14-15th century graves ancient mosques and etc, within the Archaeological Departments jurisdiction, or out-side, could be photographed and interpreted by Sindhology, as part of the preservation and record.
-Sindhology has a number of coin collection, but it is well known that Hyderabad Sharof Bazar is the leading city, in the supply of forged historical coins.
-It is a highly technical job to distinguished forged from non-forged.
+Photographing of all inscriptions at Thatta, Rohri, Sukkur, Larkana, Mian Nasir, Sehwan, Nasarpur, Hyderabad, Chawkhandi, scattered 15-17th century graves, ancient mosques and etc., within the Archaeological Department's jurisdiction, or outside, could be photographed and interpreted by Sindhology, as part of the preservation and record.
+Sindhology has a number of coin collection, but it is well known that Hyderabad Sharoff Bazar is the leading city in Pakistan in the supply of forged historical coins.
+It is a highly technical job to distinguish forged from non-forged.
 I cannot do any justice to it, but one has to be careful as many of coins were purchased from Hyderabad.

-10. Painting.
+10. Paintings.

-Sindhology has collected some modern paintings but there is collection of more than 1000 paintings on Sindh in U.K libraries and museums.
+Sindhology has collected some modern paintings but there is collection of more than 1000 paintings on Sindh in UK libraries and museums.
 There is also a private collection.
-I had listed some of the U.K paintings numbering about 500 for an article for 'Sindh Quarterly'.
+I had listed some of the UK paintings numbering about 500 for an article for 'Sindh Quarterly'.
 Systematic photographing of these can be done.